LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 The Session microservice is responsible for managing Youtube streaming sessions.
 The application synchronizes the video of all the users connected to a session, in response to play/stop/timeline moves actions.

-It also maintains up-to-date Session chat, through which users can communicate with each other during the streaming.
+It also maintains up-to-date a session chat, through which users can communicate with each other during the streaming.

 ### Project structure